Review this checklist to see the steps you should be taking before you arrive at UMW.

-Visiting Language Instructors & Coordinators are eligible to register for a minimum of 9 credits, and eligible for 12 credits per semester.
+Visiting Language Coordinators are required to register for a minimum of 9 credits, and eligible for 12 credits per semester.
 To select courses for your first semester, refer to the Open Class List.
 Email your list of preferred courses to Jennifer Cirbus.
 You will be registered for courses in late June-July.
 There will be a two week period starting from your arrival to campus through the first week of classes during which you can make changes to your course schedule.

 Room assignments are made on a space-available basis.

-First-year degree-seeking students will be assigned on-campus housing based on the First-Year Student Questionnaire.
+First-year degree-seeking (F-1) students will be assigned on-campus housing based

 Learn more about the residence halls, floor plans, amenities.

-Purchase a “bed and bath” set for your room at least two weeks prior to your arrival, as bed linens are not provided for you.
-The Student Starter Pak is a popular choice, but you may also purchase items separately.
-If you choose to order linens through the UMW Bookstore, please use your name on the order and ship to:
+Purchase bed linens for your room at least two weeks prior to your arrival, as bed linens are not provided.
+You can order through the UMW Bookstore or a vendor of your choice, such as Amazon.
+Be sure to order XL Twin size sheets.
+Use your name on the order and ship to:

 Center for International Education, Lee Hall 434